elan-ev/lego/README.md

     - Default: `[]`

 - `lego_env_vars`:
     - List of environment variables for lego.
 This allows you to apply additional configuration without directly modifying extra arguments.
-It can be useful to set DNS provider configuration, especially API keys.
+It can be used for setting DNS provider configuration, especially API keys.
     - Default: `[]`

 - `lego_domain_env_vars`:
     - List of environment variables for lego for this specific domain only.
 This allows you to apply additional configuration without directly modifying extra arguments.
-It can be useful to set DNS provider configuration, especially API keys.
+It can be used for setting DNS provider configuration, especially API keys.
     - Default: `[]`

 - `lego_hook`: